You can adjust all of your cookie settings by navigating the tabs in this window.

 The consequences: Users spend the most time in this stage, viewing ads all over the open web.
 There’s no risk for brands showing retargeting ads, but if it’s done with a broad brush and little regard for frequency and relevance, consumers will smell a rat.

-Poor retargeting can mean advertising a product a consumer has no intention of buying such as showing women’s gloves to a man because he bought his wife gloves for Christmas.
+Poor retargeting can mean advertising a product a consumer has no intention of buying.
+An example could be showing women’s gloves to a man because he bought his wife gloves for Christmas.
 Or, perhaps worse, showing a product the user recently bought.
 As in, “I’m confused.
 I just purchased an expensive electric guitar — are they really suggesting I buy ANOTHER one??”

 The consequences: This is a crucial juncture in the retargeting cycle where brands should work to better identify relevant audiences for their ads before consumers start to feel alienated and the brand loses credibility.
 Not to mention it’s a waste of valuable media spend for the brand to target the wrong people with irrelevant ads.